Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -WaitForCompletion
-Indicates that the cmdlet waits for the operation to complete.
+Indicates that the cmdlet should wait for the operation to complete before returning.

 ```yaml
 Type: SwitchParameter